Operation Alacrity

 Operation Alacrity was the code name for a possible Allied seizure of Azores during World War II.
 It never took place because Portugal agreed to an Allied request for use of air bases.
 The islands were of enormous strategic value in the defeat of the German U-boats.
 Portugal, too weak to defend the Azores, or its large colonial empire, or even its homeland, tried to stay neutral in the war.
-Dictator Salazar was especially worried about a possible German invasion through Spain and did not want to provoke Hitler nor did he want to give Spain an excuse to side with the Axis and invade Portugal due to the strategic importance of the Canary Islands.
+Dictator Salazar was especially worried about a possible German invasion through Spain and did not want to provoke Hitler nor did he want to give Spain an excuse to side with the Axis and invade Portugal.
 Great Britain and the United States devised plans to set up air bases regardless of Portugal's disapproval.
 The plans were never put into operation.
 Instead in 1943 Britain requested, and Portugal agreed, to allow Britain to set up bases there.
 Operation Alacrity was preceded by War Plan Gray.